How to help mitigate the negative impacts of market swings

 It’s also good to keep in mind that, in the right situation, selling assets at a loss, a practice called tax loss harvesting, may prove beneficial.
 This strategy can help offset the taxes on your investment gains.
 At the same time, you free up capital to reinvest at lower prices.

 Finally, don’t underestimate the value and importance of time.
 The markets have proven remarkably resilient over the long term.
 In fact, while the financial markets can be quite volatile year-to-year, historically returns have been generally positive over multi-year periods.
 By simply staying invested, you may give your assets the chance to rebound in the wake of downturns.

 Source: Morningstar.
-Growth of $10,000 in the S&P 500 (1/31/40 - 4/2/20).
+This chart is for illustrative purposes only.
 Past performance may not be indicative of future results.
-This analysis does not include transaction costs, which would reduce an investor’s return.
+There is no assurance these trends will continue.
+The market value of securities fluctuate and you may incur a profit or a loss.
+This analysis does not include transaction costs, which could reduce an investor’s return.
 The S&P 500 is an unmanaged index of 500 widely held stocks.
 An investment cannot be made directly in this index.
+Growth of $10,000 in the S&P 500 1/31/40 - 12/31/21.